FIT Radio: Stations

 In addition to the genres option, FIT Radio allows users to pick between DJ-engineered stations.
 Various playlists are designed for different style of workouts, such as 5K, Zumba, and Gym/aerobic exercise.
 Red Frog Events, including Warrior Dash, and Beach Dash.
 According to Cosmopolitan UK, stations are updated on a daily basis by over 100 DJs who contribute their mixes to the app.

 Favorites

 While, unlike Pandora, the app does not have a search option that enables users to locate a specific song title, with the "Favorites" feature, listeners of FIT Radio can select specific tracks, DJs, mixes, and playlists to favorite.

 Press

 Forbes Magazine contributor Darren Heitner authored a piece on FIT Radio, entitled "Music Streaming Service Supplies Upbeat Playlists For The Fitness Freak."
-In the article, he addresses how FIT Radio separates itself from its music-based competitors, stating, "But what really differentiates FIT Radio from Pandora’s workout station or a Spotify playlist crafted per the user’s preference?
-It is all in maintaining a consistent BPM (beat per minute) to keep the music’s energy level up, which translates to great workout music.
-"The piece was published in the Sportsmoney section of Forbes on May 25, 2013.
+In the article, he addresses how FIT Radio separates itself from its music-based competitors, by maintaining a consistent BPM (beats per minute).
+The piece was published in the Sportsmoney section of Forbes on May 25, 2013.

+Controversy

+In 2018, Warner Bros., Sony, and Capitol Records were among a group of record companies that sued FIT Radio for Copyright infringement.